rebremer/azure-miscellaneous-scripts/azureml/environment/system_managed_private_conda.md

 ### 7. Create a Conda Environment YAML File
-Create an environment YAML file (environment.yml) that specifies your local channel and the packages to be installed:
+Create an environment YAML file (environment.yml) that specifies your local channel and the packages to be installed: yaml file shall be created on the fly injecting password from a key vault.
+File shall be deleted.
+In case it is not acceptable, it can also be decided download files from trusted channel first to a local directory and create a private channel there.

 ```yaml
 name: my_env